pydantic/pydantic/docs/concepts/json.md

 #> Dog(breed='lab', name='fluffy', friends=['buddy', 'spot', 'rufus'])
 ```

-!!! example
+!!! tip
-    We recommend the following settings to ensure reliable parsing of partial JSON data:
+    For partial JSON parsing to work reliably, all fields on the model should have default values.

-    1. For this to work reliably, fields on the model should have default values or be optional.
+Check out the following example for a more in-depth look at how to use default values with partial JSON parsing:

-    2. Set `on_error='omit'` in the core schema for types that can fail.
-This is the default behavior for Pydantic fields.
+!!! example "Using default values with partial JSON parsing"

     ```py
     from typing import Any